 - soup: sheng jian bao doesn't contain as much soup (gelatin/pork fat) and compared to XLB

-- skin/dough: sheng jian bao dough is much thicker and fluffier than XLB.
+- skin/dough: sheng jian bao dough is much thicker and fluffier than XLB

 Meat filling:

-- aromatics: ginger, garlic
+- aromatics: minced ginger, garlic, scallions/green onions

 Dough:

-- water
+- lukewarm water

-How to make them
+How to make Chinese pan-fried pork buns

-You can make meat filling ahead of time and place it in the fridge while you work on the bun dough.
+Prepare the meat filling ahead of time and place it in the fridge while you work on the bun dough.

 Make the dough and divide into small rounds.